cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 ### IGSN

 * <b>Description:</b> IGSN stands for International Geo Sample Number.
 The IGSN is an alphanumeric code that uniquely identifies samples taken from our natural environment (for example: rock specimens, water samples, sediment cores) as well as related sampling features (sites, stations, stratigraphic sections, etc.).
+The IGSN Central Catalog (in development) aggregates metadata from all IGSN Allocating Agents worldwide (SESAR, GA, CSIRO, MARUM, GFZ, etc) and publishes the result as Linked Data.
-* <b>URL:</b> <a>http://www.geosamples.org/igsnabout</a>
+* <b>URL:</b> <a>http://www.igsn.org/</a>
 * <b>Related Links:</b> Technical documentation (http://igsn.github.io/)